Anwar Shah Kashmiri

+The spectrum of his literary endeavors touched diverse subjects, encompassing the Quran, Fundamental Beliefs, Metaphysics, Islamic Jurisprudence, Zoology, Poetry, and Political Thought, mostly in Arabic, with two in Persian.
+He also left behind 15,000 couplets of poetry.
+Many Indian scholars frequently referenced his views and opinions in their works, and he was often referred to as a Mobile Library.
+During his eighteen-year teaching career at the Deoband seminary, he contributed to the training of approximately two thousand hadith scholars.
+Regarding his engagement in the political arena, he was a vehement opponent of British colonial rule in India and encouraged Muslims not to cooperate with the British as a member of Jamiat Ulema-e-Hind.
+He is particularly remembered for his 1927 presidential address at the Peshawar annual meeting.
+In the twilight of his life, he directed his energies towards countering the rising tide of Qadiyanism, and his erudition manifested in the creation of approximately ten works on the subject.
+His intellectual prowess even inspired other figures like Muhammad Iqbal to undertake an exploration of Islam and Ahmadism.
+The government of Jammu and Kashmir has declared his house in Kashmir as an old wooden heritage site.

 Early life and education

-Anwar Shah Kashmiri was born in Kashmir on 27 [Shawwal] 1292 AH (16 November 1875) in a Sayyid family.
+Anwar Shah Kashmiri was born in Kashmir on 27 [Shawwal] 1292 AH (26 November 1875) in a Sayyid family.
 Aged four, he started reading the Quran under the instruction of his father, Muazzam Ali Shah.
 In 1889, he relocated to Deoband, where he studied at the Darul Uloom for three years.
 In 1892, he moved to Darul Uloom Deoband where he studied with Mahmud Hasan Deobandi and others.
 Then, in 1896 (1314 AH), he went to Rashid Ahmad Gangohi and obtained a teaching certificate in Hadith (which he had been studying for two years) and esoteric knowledge.

 Career

 After graduating from Darul Uloom, he taught in Madrasa Aminia, Delhi, serving as its first principal.
 In 1903 he went to Kashmir, where he established Faiz-e A'am Madrasah.
 In 1905 (1323 AH) he performed Hajj.
 Four years later, he returned to Deoband.
 Until 1933, he taught books of Hadith without taking a salary.
 He held the guardianship of Darul Uloom for nearly twelve years.
 He resigned in 1927 (1346 AH) and went to the Madrasah of Dabhel in western India, where, until 1932 (1351), he taught Hadith.
 He left his family in 1887 and moved into the Madrasah in India.

 He taught at the Madrasah Fay'm for three years before embarking on his Hajj to Mecca and Medina.
 He visited his Deoband instructor Mahmood Hasan, who persuaded him to take a position teaching in Deoband.
 When Mahmood Hasan himself subsequently relocated to Medina in 1908, Shah began teaching Hadith.
 He retained the position until 1927, when he departed after a disagreement with management.

 Kashmiri moved to Jamia Islamia Talimuddin along with Azizur Rahman Usmani in 1927 where he taught Hadith until 1932.